 Private transfer (advanced reservation required)

-With a private transfer service the driver will be waiting for you at your arrivals gate.
-He will have a board or a sign with your name on it so that you can easily identify him.
+With a private transfer service the driver will be waiting for you at the designated meeting point given to you on the booking voucher.
 You will be travel in one of the following car types (or similar): Volkswagen Passat, Skoda Superb, Citroen C5 or Peugeot 407.
 The driver will help you with your bags to the vehicle and then drive you to your hotel.

 Business class private transfer (advanced reservation required)

-This is the highest quality private transport service specifically for people wanting a business-class quality transfer.
-This service is more expensive than the other tranfer services however you will be travelling in a higher vehicle than a regular private transfer.
-Mercedes vehicles are used and will be one of the following Mercedes E Class, Minivan Mercedes and V Class Mercedes depending on the number of people in your group.
-The driver will be dressed appropriately for a business environment - dark suit and white shirt and will assist you with your luggage from your arrival gate at the airport.
+This is the highest quality private transport service specifically for people wanting a business-class quality service.
+This service is more expensive than the other tranfer services however you will be travelling in a higher quality vehicle than a regular private transfer.
+Mercedes vehicles are used and will be one of the following: Mercedes E Class, Minivan Mercedes and V Class Mercedes depending on the number of people in your group.
+The driver will be dressed appropriately for a business environment - dark suit and white shirt and will assist you with your luggage.
+The pickup point at the airport is specified on your booking voucher.
 This service is suitable for business clients, VIP pick ups or if you have a special occassion.

 Via Taxi: A taxi from the airport should take about 25 minutes.